Jack7D1/Rimworld-Apini/Workshop/description.md

 [*]Ykara – Inspiration (EPOE mod maker)
 [*]Rah – Inspiration (RBSE mod maker)
 [*]Saebbi - Making part of the Combat Extended patch.
-[*]Almantuxas - Making less broken after 1.0 update, updating to 1.1, adding to and modifying the Combat Extended patch aswell as some other patches and current maintainer.
+[*]Almantuxas - Making less broken after 1.0 update, updating to 1.1, adding to and modifying the Combat Extended patch aswell as some other patches.
 [*]Trisscar - Texture for the Daisy plant.
-[*]Jack7D1 - Creating github repo and workshop item.
+[*]Jack7D1 - Creating github repo and workshop item, and current maintainer.
 [*]Diana Winters - Patching mod to 1.2
 [/list]